Science Centres, Museums & Art Galleries

 Scottish National Gallery of Modern Art (Edinburgh)

 There's lots of shapes, patterns, and more to discover at the Scottish National Gallery of Modern Art both indoors and outdoors, with free family trails to guide you round.
-They have also produced some Maths Week Scotland resources for schools, some of which are suitable for families too, in particular the Maths in Motion activity pack which includes reflections and follow-up activities for six different artworks.
+They have also produced some Maths Week Scotland resources for schools, some of which are suitable for families too, in particular the Maths in Motion activity pack which includes reflections and activities for six different artworks that you can do at home.

 The Pier Arts Centre (Stromness)